cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 ---
 title: "Readable and clear tests for ASP.NET Core services"
 description: "How to create tests that are easy to understand and maintain"
-date: 2021-08-08T00:10:45+02:00
+date: 2021-08-09T00:21:45+02:00
-tags : ["dotnetcore", "testing", "asp"]
+tags : ["dotnetcore", "testing", "aspcore"]
 highlight: true
+highlightLang: ["csharp", "plaintext"]
 image: "splashscreen.jpg"
 isBlogpost: true
 ---

 For the last year, I've had an opportunity to work quite a lot with `Component Tests` for microservices built with ASP.NET Core.
 The vocabulary related to testing is very vague and terms like `Unit`, `Component`, and `Integration` tests can be interpreted differently based on the context, so let me explain first what I mean by `Component Tests`.
 It's a kind of test that treats your whole service as a black box.
 You can communicate with your system during the tests only through the publicly available interfaces (REST API, GRPC, Messaging, etc.).
 You are also not allowed to mock anything besides the external dependencies.
 Those external dependencies can be mocked by replacing the real component with an in-memory counterpart inside the `DI container`.
 However, the preferred approach is to keep the communication through the actual interfaces and use mocking components that can operate outside the service runtime boundaries (for example for REST dependencies you can use [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net)).
 Thanks to the limited application of mocks you have more freedom during the refactorings, as well as you gain a higher level of confidence during the deployments.
 Besides those technicalities, there's one more important thing about the Component tests that I really would like to emphasize here.
 Scenarios for Component Test should be written from the business perspective, they should express the business expectations and confirm that those expectations are met.
 They should represent realistic and valid business use cases.
 Scenarios of Component Tests are quite often more complex than the unit test scenarios so it's very important to keep the test script concise, clear, and readable.
-Approaches like [driver patter](https://github.com/grzesiek-galezowski/driver-pattern-demo/tree/main/DriverInFunctionalHttpApiTests) can definitely help with that, but from my experience, no matter how clear and expressive your test helpers are, your might have a problem with understanding the test script when you get back to it after a while.
+Approaches like [driver patter](https://github.com/grzesiek-galezowski/driver-pattern-demo/tree/main/DriverInFunctionalHttpApiTests) can definitely help with that, but from my experience, no matter how clear and expressive your test helpers are, your might still have a problem with understanding the test script when you get back to it after a while.

 ## Annotations with comments